Arthur Biram

-Arthur Yitzhak Biram (Hebrew: ארתור בירם; August 13, 1878 – June 5, 1967) was a German–Israeli philosopher, philologist, and educator.
+Arthur Yitzhak Biram (Hebrew: ארתור בירם; August 13, 1878 – June 5, 1967) was a German-born Israeli philosopher, philologist, and educator.
+He was the founder of the Reali School in Haifa.

 Biography

-Biram was born in Bischofswerda in Saxony in 1878 and attended school in Hirschberg, Silesia.

-He studied languages, including Arabic, at University of Berlin and at University of Leipzig and earned a doctorate (Dr. phil.) at the University of Leipzig in 1902, discussing the philosophy of Abu-Rasid al-Nisaburi.
-In 1904 he concluded the rabbi seminar at the Hochschule für die Wissenschaft des Judentums.
-Afterwards he taught languages and literature at the Berlinisches Gymnasium zum Grauen Kloster.
+Arthur Biram was born in Bischofswerda in Saxony and attended school in Hirschberg, Silesia.
+He studied languages, including Arabic, at University of Berlin and at University of Leipzig and earned a doctorate (Dr. phil.) at the University of Leipzig in 1902, on the philosophy of Abu-Rasid al-Nisaburi.
+In 1904 he graduated from the rabbinical program at Hochschule für die Wissenschaft des Judentums, and began to teach language and literature at the Berlinisches Gymnasium zum Grauen Kloster.